mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

     <summary><strong>Anne Lamott</strong></summary>
     <br>

 - Thirty years ago my older brother, who was ten years old at the time, was trying to get a report on birds written that he'd had three months to write.
 It was due the next day.
 We were out at our family cabin in Bolinas, and he was at the kitchen table close to tears, surrounded by binder paper and pencils and unopened books on birds, immobilized by the hugeness of the task ahead.
-Then my father sat down beside him, put his arm around my brother's shoulder, and said—“Bird by bird, buddy.
+Then my father sat down beside him, put his arm around my brother's shoulder, and said-“Bird by bird, buddy.
 Just take it bird by bird”.
-- One writer I know tells me that he sits down every morning and says to himself nicely, “It’s not like you don’t have a choice, because you do—you can either type or kill yourself.”
+- One writer I know tells me that he sits down every morning and says to himself nicely, “It’s not like you don’t have a choice, because you do-you can either type or kill yourself.”
 - Writing has so much to give, so much to teach, so many surprises.
 That thing you had to force yourself to do – the actual act of writing – turns out to be the best part.
 It’s like discovering that while you thought you needed the tea ceremony for the caffeine, what you really needed was the tea ceremony.
 The act of writing turns out to be its own reward.
 - For some of us, books are as important as almost anything else on earth.
 What a miracle it is that out of these small, flat, rigid squares of paper unfolds world after world after world, worlds that sing to you, comfort and quiet or excite you.
 Books help us understand who we are and how we are to behave.
 They show us what community and friendship mean; they show us how to live and die.
 - Perfectionism is the voice of the oppressor, the enemy of the people.
 It will keep you cramped and insane your whole life, and it is the main obstacle between you and a shitty first draft.
 I think perfectionism is based on the obsessive belief that if you run carefully enough, hitting each stepping-stone just right, you won't have to die.
 The truth is that you will die anyway and that a lot of people who aren't even looking at their feet are going to do a whole lot better than you, and have a lot more fun while they're doing it.